 Any time I share our living room in Instagram Stories, some of y’all ask, “Where are your TV cords?!”

-Or “How do you function without a mud room?”
+Or “How do you function without a mud room in a small space?”

 Or “How do you keep your house clean with kids?”

 (P.S.
-Our messy house tour is proof we don’t actually have that one mastered, and that’s okay because we’re embracing this season with our littles.)
+Our messy house tour is proof we don’t actually have that one mastered, and that’s okay because we’re embracing this season with our kiddos.)

-But for the other stuff, these are some of my favorite solutions for making the “ugly” look pretty.
+But for the other stuff, these are some of my favorite solutions for making “ugly” household items look aesthetically pleasing.
 I hope it helps y’all in some way.